The key aspects of Sika’s sustainability strategy and reporting were defined through a materiality analysis.

-The relative importance of the topics were rated according to two criteria “influence on stakeholder assessments and decisions” (importance to stakeholders) and “significance of economic, environmental and social impacts” (importance to Sika).
+The relative importance of the topics was rated according to the two criteria “influence on stakeholder assessments and decisions” (importance to stakeholders) and “significance of economic, environmental and social impacts” (importance to Sika).

-The materiality of the topics was defined by taking into account:
+The materiality of the topics was defined by considering:

 - The main sustainability topics raised by Sika’s stakeholders